 The only bold step I hear someone taking is visiting temples or attending poojas during their periods.
 My question to these girls is, what did you really achieve?
 If you are anyway not frequent to temples then what difference did it make?

-While I do not say what they was right or wrong but I feel there’s lot more that we girls ourselves need to do to break this taboo.
+While I do not say what they were right or wrong but I feel there’s lot more that we girls ourselves need to do to break this taboo.

 Remember all these sanitary napkin ads which claim o give you an ultimate freedom to go out and live your life as you would on normal days?
 For me breaking taboo would be doing something like that.